-Born in the early 1960s in Odek, a village east of Gulu, Mr Kony is remembered as an amiable boy.
+Born in the early 1960s into an Acholi peasant family in Odek, a village in northern Uganda, Mr Kony is remembered as an amiable boy.

 "He played football and was a brilliant dancer," one of his former classmates said, recalling the rebel leader's days at Odek primary.

-They felt excluded from power after northern leader Milton Obote was overthrown in a military rebellion, and eventually replaced by current President Yoweri Museveni in 1986.
+They felt excluded from power after President Milton Obote, who was from the north, was overthrown in a military rebellion, and eventually replaced by current President Yoweri Museveni in 1986.

-"I will communicate with Museveni through the holy spirits and not through the telephone," he once said.
+"I will communicate with Museveni through the holy spirits and not through the telephone," Mr Kony once said.

-He has created an aura of fear and mysticism around himself and his rebels follow strict rules and rituals.
+He has created an aura of mysticism around himself and his rebels follow strict rules and rituals.